jlordiales/jlordiales.github.io/_drafts/docker-consul.md

 --name node4 -h node4 progrium/consul -join $JOIN_IP
 {% endhighlight %}

+Note that we didn't pass the `-server` parameter this time and we added the port mapping information.
 We can now interact with the cluster through our client node.
 We could, for instance, use the REST API to see all the nodes that are currently part of the
 cluster: